On the Ramanujan conjecture for automorphic forms over function fields I. Geometry: Relationship with Lafforgue--Langlands parameters and Arthur parameters

-Letting $\iota$ be an embedding $\Ql \to \mathbb C$, we say a representation $\Gal(\overline{F} | F)$ is $\iota$-pure of weight $w$ if for each unramified place $v$, the image by $\iota$ of the eigenvalues of $\Frob_{v}$ on the representation are complex numbers of norm $|\kappa_u|^{\frac w2}$.
-We say that a representation is $\iota$-mixed if it has a filtration whose associated graded components are $\iota$-pure of increasing weights.
-All representations, $\sigma$ appearing in this decomposition, composed with any representation of $\widehat{G}$, are $\iota$-mixed.
-(In fact by a result of L. Lafforgue this is known for any representation, but it has a direct proof in this case.)
+Letting $\iota$ be an embedding $\Ql \to \mathbb C$, we say a continuous representation of $\Gal(\overline{F} / F)$ is \emph{$\iota$-pure} of weight $w$ if for each unramified place $v$, the image by $\iota$ of the eigenvalues of $\Frob_{v}$ on the representation are complex numbers of norm $|\kappa_v|^{\frac w2}$.
+We say that a representation is \emph{$\iota$-mixed} if it has a filtration whose associated graded components are $\iota$-pure of increasing weights.
+All representations $\sigma$ appearing in the above decomposition, composed with any representation of $\widehat{G}$, are $\iota$-mixed.
+(In fact by~\cite{Lafforgue:chtoucas} this is known for any representation, but it has a direct proof in this case.)